-Exclusive: Up to 90 million more Takata airbag inflators may face U.S. recalls
+EXCLUSIVE: Up to 90 million more Takata airbag inflators may face U.S. recalls

 Those problems eventually could allow moisture to contaminate the ammonium nitrate propellant, which in turn could lead to an inflator rupture, one of the former Takata managers told Reuters.

-A 2006 internal log of quality issues noted problems with inflators sold to Mazda Motor Corp (7261.T), Ford Motor Co (F.N), BMW AG (BMWG.DE), Honda Motor Co (7267.T), Daimler AG’s (7267.T) Mercedes-Benz, and Toyota Motor Corp (7203.T).
+A 2006 internal log of quality issues noted problems with inflators sold to Mazda Motor Corp, Ford Motor Co, BMW AG, Honda Motor Co, Daimler AG’s Mercedes-Benz, and Toyota Motor Corp.
 The log listed problems including metal shavings and contamination, broken or missing clips, and deformed or misaligned parts.

 In a 2010 memo, a Takata manager expressed concern about “how to control moisture” in some inflators and worried that the company would not be able to assure the safety of the devices.